DNS Security 101: The Essentials You Need to Know to Keep Your Organization Safe

 Some of the most common DNS Security extensions are:

-- Cryptographic authentication of DNS data, usually with a symmetric key, since it consumes fewer network resources as compared to using asymmetric cartography.
+• Cryptographic authentication of DNS data, usually with a symmetric key, since it consumes fewer network resources as compared to using asymmetric cartography.

-- Authenticated DoE (Denial of Existence), which allows the DNS resolver to tell whether or not a domain exists.
+• Authenticated DoE (Denial of Existence), which allows the DNS resolver to tell whether or not a domain exists.
 At the same time, it can confirm that the yet-to-be-resolved domain does, indeed, exists.

-- Data integrity and authentication, ensured by binding crypto-generated digital signatures to the corresponding Domain Name Systems RR sets.
+• Data integrity and authentication, ensured by binding crypto-generated digital signatures to the corresponding Domain Name Systems RR sets.
 Quick clarification – as Microsoft’s DNS documentation eloquently puts it, RR (resource records) are the “building blocks of host-name and IP information and are used to resolve all DNS queries”.
 Furthermore, DNNSEC also covers origin authentication – provides an extra security boost.

-Choosing a DNS Security Solution for your Company
+Choosing a DNS Security Solution for Your Company

 There are plenty of managed DNS operators and secure DNS solutions on the market – some are open-source and others are subscription-based.
 The question at hand is “does my company need secure DNS?”.
 It’s not exactly mandatory such as GDPR, but it’s slowly making its way up.
 DNS-driven attacks are not as common as ransomware or botnets.

 Let me rephrase that: not yet.
 The status quo can change very fast and it’s of the utmost importance to take the necessary steps to prevent what can very well be a financial disaster for your company.
-Here are some pointers on choosing a DNS security solution for your company that will close all your gaps in security and protects crucial data assets from malicious actors.
+Here are some pointers on choosing a DNS security solution for your company that will close all your gaps in security and protect crucial data assets from malicious actors.

 #1 DNS Protocol Enhancement